 Have you noticed a tingling or burning sensation in your mouth?
 You might be surprised to learn that it could be a symptom of ‘the change’

-Burning mouth syndrome is a painful condition in which burning pain occurs on your tongue, lips, roof of mouth, cheeks, back of throat and widespread areas involving your whole mouth.
+Burning mouth syndrome is a painful condition in which burning pain occurs on your tongue, lips, gums, roof of mouth, cheeks, back of throat and widespread areas involving your whole mouth.
+The sensation can feel very severe and feel like you have scalded the inside of your mouth.

-Some sufferers feel constant pain, but for others the discomfort can come and go.
+Some sufferers feel constant pain suddenly, but for others the discomfort can come and go.
 The sensation felt is often described as scalding.
 The onset of burning mouth is very often immediate and it has been known to last for several months to several years.

 The condition is usually absent at night, sufferers typically awaken pain free with symptoms getting progressively worse throughout the day into the evening where they peak and then subside.

-- A tingling or numb sensation in the mouth or at the tip of the tongue
+A tingling, stinging or numb sensation in the mouth or at the tip of the tongue

 If you’re not going through the menopause, then there may be another reason you’re suffering…